WordPress/test-handbook/call-for-testing.md

 ### Facilitated calls for testing approach

 This approach requires substantial involvement on behalf of those facilitating the call for testing.
 This varies wildly based on how many people respond to the call for testing as well.
-With this approach, those participating in the call for testing comment on the call for testing and those facilitating the call for testing respond with feedback, determining what needs open issues, what needs more clarity, etc. Here are some quick best practices:
+With this approach, those participating in the call for testing comment on the call for testing, and those facilitating the call for testing respond with feedback, determining what needs to be opened as issues, what needs more clarity, etc. Here are some quick best practices:

 - Aim to respond within 1-5 days of someone leaving feedback, particularly if what you’re testing is more urgent or tied to a release.
 This both ensures someone’s effort is appreciated and that the feedback loop remains tight.
 - Replicate bugs that are found before reporting.